Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 In this example, even though the runtime value is the `OwnedProject` subclass, only the properties of the declared `Project` static type are serialized.

-Kotlin serialization supports two ways to work with polymorphic hierarchies:
+To serialize values in a polymorphic class hierarchy, Kotlin serialization provides two approaches:

 * [Closed polymorphism](#closed-polymorphism-in-kotlin-serialization), where a `sealed` base class or interface ensures that all subclasses are known at compile time.
 * [Open polymorphism](#open-polymorphism-in-kotlin-serialization), where you specify subclasses explicitly for an `open` or `abstract` base class.